Art Class: Drawing Together

 This class is organised in association with the Blyth Centre for Music and Visual Arts at Imperial College London

 Drawing Together is a course open to all and designed to challenge the experienced artist as well as encouraging those that may be just starting out or who want to have a go.

-Every Saturday we will meet for an online drawing session from 11am – 1pm and we will practice drawing together.
+Every Saturday we will meet for an online drawing session from 11am – 1pm and will practice drawing together.
 Your tutor has devised a programme of simple exercises for each week which alternate between mindful drawing exercises and observational drawing exercises.
-You will be emailed every Wednesday with reminders of the subject of Saturday's class, with helpful links to have a read through ahead of the Saturday session.
+You will be emailed each Wednesday with reminders of the subject of Saturday's class, with helpful links to read through ahead of the Saturday session.